GavinF09/GavinF09/README.md

 ### FAQ
 <details>
   <summary>What/why the username?</summary>
-  Galvin is a English name that came up as a casual joke during work, and I do like its etymology.
-The additional 'L' is to make it a bit more unique as a username, and in general seems more professional than using my 'gaming' username.
+  Gavin is a English name that came up as a casual joke during work, and I do like its etymology.
+Also seems more professional than using my 'gaming' username to potential employers.
 </details>

 <!--